-Last week we looked at the religion and followers of Buddhism.
-We discovered it’s the fourth largest religion in the world, focuses on meditation, living a pure life, and reincarnation.
-This week we’ll continue on that track by looking at the third largest religion in the world which also incorporates meditation and reincarnation – Hinduism.
+In the previous lesson om the Cults, we looked at the religion and followers of Buddhism.
+We discovered that it is the fourth largest religion in the world, and it focuses on meditation, living a pure life, and reincarnation.
+Similarly, this lesson’s study involves a religion that incorporates meditation and reincarnation—Hinduism—which also happens to be the third largest religion in the world.

 - How many followers of Hinduism are there today?